Institute for the Success of Students Veterans

 Mary Stuart Hunter, Jennifer R. Keup, Jillian Kinzie, and Heather Maietta, Editors

 This new edited collection describes today's college seniors and offers strategies for supporting them to graduation through high-impact educational initiatives.
+Contributors also address issues related to career development; workplace transitions; and opportunities for integration, reflection, closure, and ongoing engagement as students leave college.
+Educators charged with improving the end-of-college experience will find this an invaluable resource.
 Click here for more information.